 When we first look at the human resources department, we tend to see it as a one-sided entity.
 To everybody else, the HR department seems to be all about the employees.
 However, this is not necessarily true.
 The HR department is also in charge of ensuring that the employees are the ones that the organization needs.
 To this end, it is also tasked with identifying and hiring the right people for the right positions.
 As much as the HR department is in a position to help the employees do their jobs better, it is also responsible for ensuring that the employees can perform the jobs the organization has assigned them.

-Human resources professionals use a variety of tests to determine an applicant’s strengths and weaknesses.
+Human resources professionals use a variety of tests, such as skills gap analysis, to determine an applicant’s strengths and weaknesses.
 But while these tests can help you identify job skills and the personality traits required to perform a post, the real test comes after hiring.
 Once you have a new employee you have hired based on their skills and personality, you must continue monitoring their performance and being ready to address any weaknesses they may have.